-Hong Kong Workers Go On Strike
+Hong Kongers Strike to Support the 'Revolution of Our Time'

 “Why are you guys not at work today?” a spokesperson from the Hong Kong Confederation of Trade Unions said from the park’s stage.
 “We’re on strike!” protestors responded.

 Monday’s strike comes as the city enters its ninth consecutive week of protests.
-As the political crisis engulfing the Chinese enclave deepens and the government still refuses to accede to protesters’ demands, tactics have shifted from marches and sit-ins to actions that disrupt daily life.
-By paralyzing public transportation and brining businesses to a standstill, protesters are aiming at the heart of the city’s reputation as Asia’s buzzing financial center.
+As the political crisis engulfing the Chinese enclave deepens and the government still refuses to accede to protesters’ demands—which include the resignation of the city leader—tactics have shifted from marches and sit-ins to actions that disrupt daily life.
+By paralyzing public transportation and bringing businesses to a standstill, protesters aimed at the heart of the city’s reputation as Asia’s buzzing financial center.

 “I hope that if enough people come out to strike today, and it looks like there is, that it will be enough to make the government respond to our demands,” said a striking NGO staffer who asked to be identified only as Ms Lee.